AlessandraLega/Compliments-social-network/readme.md

-# COMPLIMENTS - social network
+# COMPLIMENTS social network

 ## Description:

-Single-page application website made with React that allows users to join a social network.
-Users can search, add and delete friends, post compliments on each other’s wall, compliment other online users on a chat and receive real-time notifications.
+Social network allowing users to search, add and delete friends, post compliments on each other’s wall, compliment other online users on a chat and receive real-time notifications.

 ## Developed with: